Queen Elizabeth II Calls A Family Meeting To Determine Meghan and Harry's Next Steps

 The meeting is scheduled for Monday and will be held at the queen's Sandringham estate about 100 miles north of London, according to reports by British media.

-According to those reports, the queen will by joined by Harry; his father, Charles, Prince of Wales; and his older brother, Prince William, Duke of Cambridge.
+According to those reports, the queen will be joined by Harry; his father, Charles, Prince of Wales; and his older brother, Prince William, Duke of Cambridge.
 Meghan, who is currently in Canada, is expected to join the meeting by phone.

 The goal of the meeting is to agree on next steps for the couple.
 It follows days of discussions at Buckingham Palace and consultations between palace officials and members of the British and Canadian governments about the couple's options.